le-s/js_notes/README.md

   }
 }
 ```
+## Example of usage for throttle & debounce
+- Measure the scroll position of the page — The browser will fire the scroll binding event every single time the user scrolls, which can result in many events per scroll.
+If the binding event performs several repaints, this spells bad news for the end-user; layout reflows and repaints are expensive, especially when you are redrawing large parts of the view, as is the case when there is a scroll event.
+- Wait until the user stops resizing the window — Window resize operations cause various child elements to update themselves by resizing and re-organizing themselves.
+By throttling, you can delay the resize events and fire fewer of those resizing events.
+- Fire Ajax calls under control and avoid unnecessary network request handling— for example, in case of searching for external data, wait until the end-user stops typing by using debounce.
+If you are sending log data frequently, use throttle.
 ## Event Bubbling vs Event Capturing
 - Event Bubbling: runs the handler on the current element, then to its parents, up to its ancestors until it gets to html
 - Event Capturing: vice versa of bubbling; it goes from html or top node down to the target element